phoenix-1-2/Real-Estate-Website/README.md

 ## Features:
-• Responsive Real World Website \n
+• Responsive Real World Website <br />
-• Log in, Logout and User Registration with authentication \n
+• Log in, Logout and User Registration with authentication <br />
-• Admin Panel for staff members to add realtors and property listings \n
+• Admin Panel for staff members to add realtors and property listings <br />
-• Inquiry message for user to contact realtor of a property listing \n
+• Inquiry message for user to contact realtor of a property listing <br />
-• Dashboard for users to check their inquiries \n
+• Dashboard for users to check their inquiries <br />
-• Seller of the month for popular relator \n
+• Seller of the month for popular relator <br />
-• Featured listings based on date(newest first) with pagination \n
+• Featured listings based on date(newest first) with pagination <br />
-• Search Area for filtering the property based on City, State, Bathrooms, Bedrooms, Price. \n
+• Search Area for filtering the property based on City, State, Bathrooms, Bedrooms, Price.<br />